 The asbestos dust and fibers emitted by Ford car parts caused exposure in many people over several decades.
 When asbestos is disrupted, the fibers can be inhaled.
 For some, this exposure leads to the development of mesothelioma, lung cancer, or asbestosis.

 Mechanics working on Ford vehicles with asbestos components were put at risk of exposure to asbestos fibers.
 These workers may have handled, taken apart, replaced, and repaired clutches, brakes, and other parts that contained asbestos.

-Those who handled the asbestos parts, installed them, or worked in facilities that contained asbestos in other roles, were all put at risk for exposure.
-Consumers were also put at risk, especially those who repaired their own cars.
+Other workers were also at risk of asbestos exposure from Ford parts.
+Those who handled the asbestos parts, installed them, or worked in facilities that contained asbestos in other areas, were all put at risk for exposure.

 In 2013, the Occupational Safety and Health Administration, OSHA, cited Ford for eight serious violations of workplace safety regulations related to asbestos and respiratory health.
 The violations happened at the Buffalo, New York Lakeshore Road plant.